Ready to file a New York Small Claims Lawsuit? People Clerk can help.Start Lawsuit

-Prepare what you will say at the hearing.
-At the hearing, both parties will be able to present their side of the story to the judge.
+Prepare what you will say.
 The judge will first ask the person who filed the lawsuit to tell them why they are suing.
-The judge will then ask the person being sued why they don’t owe the person who sued them any money.
+The judge will then ask the person being sued their side of the story.

 Bring multiple copies of your evidence.
 You should bring at least three copies of your evidence.
 One copy for you, one copy for the judge, and one copy for the other party.

-People Clerk can help you organize your evidence for your Monroe County small claims hearing.
+People Clerk can help you organize your evidence for your New York small claims hearing.